Working with server

 Example

-The snippet below shows how to configure the multiuser backend to track changes of other users in a real time:
+The following demo configures the multiuser backend to track other users' changes in real time:

 {